A k-mer-based maximum likelihood method for estimating distances of reads to genomes and phylogenetic placement.

 simply outputs everything to stdout and writes log messages to stderr.

-In addition to distance estimation, one could place reads on the backbone tree given as an input while building the index
+In addition to distance estimation, one could place reads on the backbone tree given as input while building the index

 where the output is in jplace